First Last Email *

 Date Format: MM slash DD slash YYYY Pet's Name * A thorough physical exam is the obvious point of your pet’s wellness.
 Is your pet having any specific issues?

 Eyes, Ears, Mouth/Teeth, Coughing/Breathing Issues, Digestive Issues, Skin Issues, Lumps, Bumps, Arthritis?

-Your reminder will state what your cat is due for.
+Your reminder will state what your dog is due for.
 However, we base vaccinations on your pet’s lifestyle, and many pets don’t always need all the vaccines available.

 Please read about the vaccine options in each section and mark the one you would prefer your pet to have.

-This vaccine protects against rhinotracheitis, calici, and panleukopenia.
+This vaccine protects against distemper, adenovirus, parainfluenza and parvovirus.
 After 1 year of age, we recommend this vaccine every 3 years.
-Once your cat becomes elderly, we would likely discontinue this vaccine.
+Once your dog becomes elderly, we would likely discontinue this vaccine.

-Please read about the vaccine option and mark if you would prefer your pet have it.
+Please read about the vaccine options in each section and mark the one you would prefer your pet have, if any.

 Parasite Prevention Stool Sample

 We recommend you bring a stool sample every year to check for intestinal parasites

 Heartworm testing is a blood test which will test your dog’s exposure to heartworms, transmitted from mosquitoes, from the previous year.
 Your dog needs a heartworm test yearly and should be on prevention year-round his/her entire life.